gardener/test-infra/conformance-tests/README.md

 # use the dry-run flag in combination with the hydrophone log level to see what tests to execute
 go run ./conformance-tests --k8sVersion=1.30.4 --dryRun --conformanceLogLevel 4

+# run only a single test by name (regex)
+go run ./conformance-tests --k8sVersion=1.30.4 --focusTestCases="should detect duplicates in a CR when preserving unknown fields"

+# run only a single test by name (regex) but multiple times
+go run ./conformance-tests --k8sVersion=1.30.4 --focusTestCases="should detect duplicates in a CR when preserving unknown fields" --extraGinkgoArgs="--repeat=5"
 ```

 ### Run conformance tests (or single tests) directly (without Gardener's test automation)